 Figure 1: Limon gold in soils map showing extensive anomalous gold over an area of 1.7km x 700m.
 The circled areas have seen only partial testing.
-Trenches LM-04, 05 and 06 are shown in the northern and western parts of the large Limon system.
+Trenches LM-04, 05 and 06 are shown in the northern and western parts of the large Limon system, while trenches LM-07 and 08 are shown in the south and northeast parts of the system.
 The black dashed line shows the Limon porphyry target outline.